rickgennis/managebackups/src/managebackups.1.md

 : Disable color on console output.

 **-q**, **--quiet**
 : Quiet mode is to minimize output; useful for cron invocations where important messages will be seen in the log or via **--notify**.
+When used with **-1** it supresses header rows and color output (i.e. **--nocolor**) to facilitate script processing.

 **-b**, **--blocks**
 : By default faub backup size values are displayed in bytes (KB, MB, GB, etc).
 Use **--blocks** to instead display disk usage in terms of 512-byte blocks, like the the 'du' command.
 This is only relevant for faub-style backups.